Rolive0712/VSCode-LayeredArchitecture/DotNetCoreApp.UI/readme.md

  * Then create application pool configured to "No Managed Code" and "network service"
  * Create new website and map it to this new app pool.

+ Publish to IIS on local dev machine
+ * AspNetCoreModule" will be available as dev machine has .net core sdk.
+ * create application pool configured to "No Managed Code" and "network service"
+ * Create new website and map it to this new app pool.